This article was updated January 17, 2022, to reflect new information from the CDC.

 Every day in the U.S., the number of people being vaccinated against COVID-19 grows.

-According to the U.S. Centers for Disease Control and Prevention (CDC), more than 51% of American adults 18 and older are fully vaccinated against COVID-19.
-As more people roll up their sleeves to help end the pandemic, the CDC continues to study vaccine effectiveness, to ensure COVID-19 vaccines are working as expected.
+As more people roll up their sleeves to help end the pandemic, the U.S. Centers for Disease Control and Prevention (CDC) continues to study vaccine effectiveness, to ensure COVID-19 vaccines are working as expected.

 That review continues whether a vaccine has received full approval from the U.S. Food and Drug Administration (FDA) or is under emergency use authorization (EUA).
-The Pfizer vaccine received full approval on August 23, 2021.
-Vaccines from Moderna and Johnson & Johnson continue to be administered under the FDA’s EUA.
+The Pfizer vaccine received full approval on August 23, 2021, for use in people age 16 and older.
+Vaccines from Moderna and Johnson & Johnson continue to be administered to people age 18 and older under the FDA’s EUA Vaccination of children age 5 to 15 with Pfizer also is under the FDA’s EUA.

 Have you received your COVID-19 vaccine?